W. H. F. Lee: Civil War

 At the beginning of the Gettysburg campaign, Lee was shot in the thigh during combat at Brandy Station.
 He spent the next two weeks recovering at Hickory Hill, Virginia, before being captured by Union forces.
 As a prisoner of war, he was sent to Fort Monroe for several months, before being shipped to New York, where he was held until returned to the Confederate Army on February 25, 1864, in exchange for Union Brig.
 Gen. Neal S. Dow.

 In April 1864, Lee was promoted to major general and commanded a division in the Cavalry Corps during the battles of The Wilderness, Todd's Tavern, Spotsylvania Court House, and North Anna in the Overland Campaign.
 With the death of Jeb Stuart, Rooney Lee's role increased.
 Lee's cavalry division patrolled the extreme right of the Confederate lines during the Siege of Petersburg, defending against the Wilson-Kautz Raid at Staunton River Bridge, Sappony Church and First Ream's Station.
 His division was then sent north to briefly aid in the defense of Richmond at the Second Battle of Deep Bottom, before supporting General Wade Hampton III's Beefsteak Raid, and then returning to Petersburg for the Battle of Boydton Plank Road.

 By the last year of the war, Rooney Lee had risen to second-in-command of the Confederate cavalry in Virginia, General Hampton having been transferred to South Carolina to raise troops, and Lee's cousin, Fitzhugh, promoted to overall command.
 Lee's cavalry division screened the Confederate evacuation of Petersburg, notably at the Battle of Namozine Church during the Appomattox Campaign.
 He surrendered along with his father at Appomattox Court House with only 300 officers and men, one-tenth the size of the command during the Petersburg Campaign.

 Postbellum career

 Lee returned to White House Plantation and planting after the war.
 Nearby, his younger brother Rob lived at Romancoke Plantation across the river in King William County.

 After their mother died in 1873, Rooney inherited Ravensworth Plantation, the old Fitzhugh family property (near present-day Springfield) in Fairfax County with 563 acre of land.
 He moved there with his family from White House.

 In 1875 Rooney was elected to the Virginia Senate, serving until 1878.
 He was elected as a Democrat to the United States House of Representatives in 1887.
-He served in the House until his death at Ravensworth in 1891.
+On July 7, 1890, Lee became a charter member of the newly formed Virginia Society of the Sons of the American Revolution and was appointed its first Vice President, reflecting both his public standing and his descent from multiple Revolutionary‑era patriot families.
+He served in the House until his death of a heart attack at Ravensworth in 1891.
 He is interred in the University Chapel at Washington and Lee University in Lexington, Virginia, with his parents and siblings.